mhsrabiul/Concrete-Strength-Prediction/README.md

 3. **Evaluation**: Models are evaluated using metrics like R-squared, MSE, MAE and RMSE.
 4. **Prediction**: The trained models are used to predict the compressive strength of new concrete mixes.

+To re-train the model and evaluate the performance use the *Thesis_HFRRAC.ipynb* notebook.

 ## Models Used
 - Linear Regression
 - Ridge and Lasso Regression